gamer-project/gamer/doc/wiki/Installation:-Machine-Configuration-File.md

 ### 0. Rules of the configuration file
 * Comments must start with `#`.
-* The variable name and the value should be separated by spaces.
+* The variable name and its value must be separated by space(s).

 ### 1. Library paths